B-UMMI/chewBBACA/README.md

 ### Q: I ran all the steps and my cgMLST loci size is smaller than traditional MLST, does this even work?
 A: You probably forgot to eliminate from the analysis genomes responsible for a considerable loss of loci.
 Try to run again step 4, remove some of those genomes and check if the cgMLST loci number rises.

+### Q: Can I use a schema from an external source?
+A: Yes.
+Be sure to have a single fasta for each locus and use the "PrepExternalSchema​" function.

 ### Q: Which species already have a training file?
 A: At the moment: